Unified Micromechanics Theory of Composites: Representative volume element (EVE)

 \subsection{RVE for CMs subjected to body force with compact support}

-Not all datasets $\bfcD^{\rm r}$ and $\bfcD^{\rm p}$ are suitable for ML and NN-based surrogate operators.
-A generalized RVE concept, extending Hill’s \cite{Hill`1963} definition, serves as a threshold to filter out inappropriate sub-datasets, ensuring compatibility with PM under self-equilibrated forcing $\bfb(\bfx)$ (\ref{2.4}).
+Not all effective datasets $\bfcD^{\rm r}$ and $\bfcD^{\rm p}$ are suitable for ML and NN-based surrogate operators.
+A generalized RVE concept, extending Hill’s \cite{Hill1963} definition, serves as a threshold to filter out inappropriate sub-datasets, ensuring compatibility with PM under self-equilibrated forcing $\bfb(\bfx)$ (\ref{2.4}).

-{\bf Definition 8.3.} {\it RVE is structurally entirely typical of the whole CM area which is sufficient for all apparent effective parameters $\bfcD^{I}$ ($I={\rm r,p}$ to be effectively stabilized outside RVE (as, e.g. in Eq. (\ref{4.12})) in the infinite random or periodic structure CMs with any elastic constitutive laws of phases.}
+{\bf Definition 8.3.} {\it RVE is structurally entirely typical of the whole CM area which is sufficient for all apparent effective parameters $\bfcD^{I}$ ($I={\rm r,p})$ to be effectively stabilized (vanised for stresses and strains) outside RVE (as, e.g. in Eq. (\ref{4.12})) in the infinite random or periodic structure CMs with any elastic constitutive laws of phases.}